 19. Mount Olympus is a pretty spiritual place

-Ancient Greek tradition is that Mount Olympus is the abode of the gods.
+The ancient Greek tradition is that Mount Olympus is the abode of the gods.
 Who lived there?
 The 12 Olympian gods, of course.
 They’re the main, sorta “classic” Ancient Greek deities – you know, Zeus, Poseidon, Aphrodite, Hermes, and the rest.
 The Olympics were held in their honor.
 After the pagan religion fell out of favor, Christianity found the place holy, too.

 20. Greece gets a lot of tourists

 Actually, how’s this for a fact about Greece: more tourists visit the country each year than its entire population.
 In 2016, there were 28 million visitors to Greece, versus the actual Greek population of 10.7 million.
-That’s more than double.
-Insane.

 21. The Greek government doesn’t care what religion its citizens are

 Either that or nobody’s keeping count.
 But really, there are no official national statistics for religious groups, nor do censuses even quiz citizens about what religion they may or may not be.
 The good ol’ US State Department estimates that 97% of Greeks are Greek Orthodox.

 22. Greeks love olives and have for years

 Like all good Mediterranean countries worth their salt, olive oil is a big part of Greece.
 It’s even mentioned in Greek mythology, where even the gods decided among themselves that it was more valuable than water.